Incident Response & Incident Response Planning

 How do we do incident response well?

-6 P’s = Prior Planning & Preparation Prevents Poor Performance
+6 P’s = Prior Planning & Preparation Promotes Positive Performance

 IR Done well requires business input, planning, technology and people to deliver on discovery and the IR or OMG Plan.
 DMA help document what do prior to an incident, what to do upon discovery of an incident and who does what when and how from discovery to lessons learnt post fix.
 This includes;